-Stonegate serves the Stonegate-Parklawn community (see map) providing easy access to health services and healthy living programs for residents in the South East Etobicoke.
+Stonegate serves the Stonegate-Queensway community (see map) providing easy access to health services and healthy living programs for residents in the South East Etobicoke.

 In 1970 the Stonegate Community was solidly middle class.
 Both the apartment dwellers and home owners had an income that was within 20% above or below the average income for the City of Toronto.
 By the year 2000 that picture has changed dramatically.